 Medallions are one of the most common symbols in Persian rugs.
 They usually sit at the center of the rug, and the center of the medallion represents the eye of an all-knowing god.
 Some medallions also have triangular amulets at their centers.
-These amulets represent power to defeat or hinder evil eyes.
-Medallions also indicate that weavers lived religious lives, since the central medallion mimics the central dome of a mosque.
+These amulets represent the power to defeat or hinder evil eyes.
+Medallions also indicate that weavers lived religious lives since the central medallion mimics the central dome of a mosque.

-Some rugs avoid depicting humans or animals, a choice which has religious significance.
+Some rugs avoid depicting humans or animals, a choice that has religious significance.
 Sunnite Muslims believe the Koran forbids them from representing living creatures in art.
-Consequently, rugs that have human or animal symbols likely didn't originate from a Sunni weaver.
+Consequently, rugs that have human or animal symbols likely didn’t originate from a Sunni weaver.
 In contrast, Shiite Muslims often used humans or animals in their rugs, even those used for religious worship.

 Now that you’ve finished a beginner’s course in Persian rug symbolism, examine your Persian rugs for these meaningful colours, patterns, and symbols.
 And remember – have your Persian rug cleaned regularly by a professional to ensure that its ancient meanings show through for generations.